ljw1004/seaoflogs/README.md

 * I wonder if the entire message-renderer and svg-renderer could become lazy too, like the background-renderer is at the moment?
 Then it could handle vastly larger log-files.
 * Are there other formats for LSP-traces that need to be accepted?
 * If you have a logfile that can't be parsed, you could create an issue and paste the log and I'll see how to ingest it.
 Or contribute ingestion code yourself.
 The date-parsing code is particularly un-general.
-* It's a shame that we have to ignore the date portion of timestamps to accomodate LSP.
-I can't see any way around it.